endevii/endevii/README.md

 - 👋 Hi, I’m @endevii
 - 👀 I’m interested in... music production as well as developing mini apps/programs utilizing Python or other languages/libraries.
 - 🌱 I’m currently learning...
 Javascript, Swift, HTML/CSS, and Python
-- 💞️ I’m looking to collaborate... on nothing atm, got a full plate 😔 plus I'm pretty lackluster in terms of coding skill.
+- 💞️ I’m looking to collaborate...
+Soon
 - 📫 How to reach me... through here or follow my insta @endevii or twitter @_endevii_

 <!---